DengSir/template-generator-vscode/README.md

 This extension contributes the following settings:

+#### Settings

 * `templateGenerator.templatesPath` : Where do you want to save the template Settings
+* `templateGenerator.openFileByFileTemplate` : Open the file when the file is created by file template
+* `templateGenerator.openFilesByFolderTemplate` : Open all files when the files is created by folder template

+#### Fileds

 * `templateGenerator.fields.author` : Custom fields of Template Generator: author
 * `templateGenerator.fields.email` : Custom fields of Template Generator: email
 * `templateGenerator.fields.link` : Custom fields of Template Generator: link